Guided Sampling-based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Proposed Framework

 \section{Proposed Framework}

-In this section, the proposed framework of guided sampling-based evolutionary DNN (GS-EvoDNN) is described in detail.
-The Fig \ref{Fig: flow diagram} shows the schematic of the workflow of GS-EvoDNN.
+In this section, the proposed framework of guided sampling-based evolutionary DNN (GS-EvoN2N) is described in detail.
+The Fig \ref{Fig: flow diagram} shows the schematic of the workflow of GS-EvoN2N.
 In the figure, DNN architecture optimization in the NSGA-II framework constitute the environment.
 The fitness of the best model is termed as the reward.
 The sorted fitness of all the individuals in the population is treated as the state of the controller.
 The controller policy $\pi_{\theta_t}$ generates an action $a_t = [m_t, \sigma_t]$, where $m_t$ and $\sigma_t$ be the mean and variance for the sampling of DNN architecture at generation $t$.
-Given the training dataset $\mathcal{D}^{tr}$ and the validation dataset $\mathcal{D}^{val}$, the algorithmic steps for the GS-EvoDNN is presented in Algorithm \ref{algo:proposed}.
+Given the training dataset $\mathcal{D}^{tr}$ and the validation dataset $\mathcal{D}^{val}$, the algorithmic steps for the GS-EvoN2N is presented in Algorithm \ref{algo:proposed}.
 Our contributions are highlighted in Algorithm \ref{algo:proposed} and are further discussed in the following sections.